Poisson's ratio: Applications of Poisson's effect

 One area in which Poisson's effect has a considerable influence is in pressurized pipe flow.
 When the air or liquid inside a pipe is highly pressurized it exerts a uniform force on the inside of the pipe, resulting in a hoop stress within the pipe material.
 Due to Poisson's effect, this hoop stress will cause the pipe to increase in diameter and slightly decrease in length.
 The decrease in length, in particular, can have a noticeable effect upon the pipe joints, as the effect will accumulate for each section of pipe joined in series.
 A restrained joint may be pulled apart or otherwise prone to failure.

 Another area of application for Poisson's effect is in the realm of structural geology.
 Rocks, like most materials, are subject to Poisson's effect while under stress.
 In a geological timescale, excessive erosion or sedimentation of Earth's crust can either create or remove large vertical stresses upon the underlying rock.
 This rock will expand or contract in the vertical direction as a direct result of the applied stress, and it will also deform in the horizontal direction as a result of Poisson's effect.
 This change in strain in the horizontal direction can affect or form joints and dormant stresses in the rock.

-Although cork was historically chosen to seal wine bottle for other reasons (including its inert nature, impermeability, flexibility, sealing ability, and resilience), cork's Poisson's ratio of zero provides another advantage.
+Although cork was historically chosen to seal wine bottles for other reasons (including its inert nature, impermeability, flexibility, sealing ability, and resilience), cork's Poisson's ratio of zero provides another advantage.
 As the cork is inserted into the bottle, the upper part which is not yet inserted does not expand in diameter as it is compressed axially.
 The force needed to insert a cork into a bottle arises only from the friction between the cork and the bottle due to the radial compression of the cork.
-If the stopper were made of rubber, for example, (with a Poisson's ratio of about 1/2), there would be a relatively large additional force required to overcome the radial expansion of the upper part of the rubber stopper.
+If the stopper were made of rubber, for example, (with a Poisson's ratio of about +0.5), there would be a relatively large additional force required to overcome the radial expansion of the upper part of the rubber stopper.

-Most car mechanics are aware that it is hard to pull a rubber hose (e.g. a coolant hose) off a metal pipe stub, as the tension of pulling causes the diameter of the hose to shrink, gripping the stub tightly.
+Most car mechanics are aware that it is hard to pull a rubber hose (such as a coolant hose) off a metal pipe stub, as the tension of pulling causes the diameter of the hose to shrink, gripping the stub tightly.
+(This is the same effect as shown in a Chinese finger trap.)
 Hoses can more easily be pushed off stubs instead using a wide flat blade.